othnielObasi/genai-governance-standard/stage-2-toolbox/README.md

 All GenAI systems.

 **Example Artefacts**
 - Use-case description
 - Intended users
 - Prohibited uses
 - Risk classification

 **Validation Checklist**
 - Is the use-case documented?
 - Are prohibited uses explicit?
-- Is scope aligned with architecture?
+- Is scope aligned with the declared system architecture?

 **Common Failures**
-- “General assistant” with no boundaries
+- “General assistant” with no defined boundaries
-- Scope expanding post-deployment
+- Scope expanding after deployment without review

 ---

-## What Is Deliberately Excluded

-- Runtime enforcement mechanisms
-- Execution logic
-- Policy engines
-- Incident runbooks

-These belong to internal implementation and consulting work.
+## Scope Boundary

+This stage focuses on **documentation, design-time artefacts, and review guidance**.

+Tool-specific implementations, runtime enforcement mechanisms, and operational procedures are **out of scope** and must be designed in accordance with organisational context and risk profile.

 ---

 ## Intended Use

 - Engineering onboarding
-- Product design
+- Product and system design
-- Security reviews
+- Security and risk reviews
-- Consistent internal documentation
+- Consistent internal documentation across teams